.

 Gamma rays have no set pattern of rise and fall and disappear quickly from view, most of them occurring for only seconds, not allowing enough time for telescopes to track what is happening.
 However, some last more than a minute, releasing vast amounts of energy, estimated to be about 1038ergs in their few seconds sometimes about a minute) of life.
 The Sun, for comparison, emits about the same amount of energy, but over 7 hours.
 Such massive explosions (beyond the ability to see with visible light – without special detection equipment, we would not even know that they are there) regularly occurring "out there" has shocked many scientific disciplines.

 We know that they are not generated by the Sun or any planets.
-No one is sure exactly where they arise, but it's somewhere beyond a thousand light years away, where matter seems to act so differently.
+No one is sure exactly where they arise, but it's somewhere beyond a thousand light years away 'they think', where matter seems to act so differently.

 genome.noun,.plural.genomes